Water resources management in Colombia: Ongoing programs and initiatives

 In 2006, the World Bank contributed US$5.4 million, out of a total of US$14.9 million, for the creation of an Integrated National Adaptation Project to support Colombia's efforts to define and implement specific pilot adaptation measures and policy options to meet the anticipated impacts from climate change.
 These efforts will be focused on high mountain ecosystems, insular areas and on human health concerns related to the expansion of areas for vectors linked to malaria and dengue, as identified as priority areas in the National Communications and other studies.

-In June 2008, the Inter-American Development Bank (IDB) approved a loan for US$100,000 for a project “Biodiversity and Climate Change: mainstreaming biodiversity conservation through avoided deforestation in the Andean-Amazon piedmont of Colombia.”
+In June 2008, the Inter-American Development Bank (IDB) approved a loan for US$100,000 for a project "Biodiversity and Climate Change: mainstreaming biodiversity conservation through avoided deforestation in the Andean-Amazon piedmont of Colombia."
 The project aims at developing methodologies and supporting pilot demonstrations on how to reliably measure carbon stored in standing forests.
 These efforts will enable national and local institutions to apply the methodology and implement mitigating measures to lower deforestation rates along the Pasto-Mocoa road, southern Colombia, in order to generate carbon credits for these mitigating actions.

-On February 11 of 2020, the government of Colombia reestablished the Consejo Nacional de Agua, the national water council.
+On February 11, 2020, the government of Colombia reestablished the Consejo Nacional de Agua, the national water council.
 It was created in 2017; the focus of the council is to plan the necessary management of water resources across the Colombian territory.
 This space allows for efforts that favor sustainability of water resources.
 It too will be working to review the guidelines for comprehensive water resources management policy and adjust what is necessary to obtain the objectives set forth by the national development plan.